dotnet/AspNetCore.Docs/aspnetcore/fundamentals/servers/kestrel/endpoints.md

 ASP.NET Core projects are configured to bind to a random HTTP port between 5000-5300 and a random HTTPS port between 7000-7300.
 This default configuration is specified in the generated `Properties/launchSettings.json` file and can be overridden.
 The `launchSetting.json` file is only used in local development.

-If there is no endpoint configuration, then Kestrel binds to `http://localhost:5000`.
+If there's no endpoint configuration, then Kestrel binds to `http://localhost:5000`.

 ## Configure endpoints